tlswg/tls13-spec/draft-ietf-tls-tls13.md

 In the event that a client requests additional functionality using extensions, and this functionality is not supplied by the server, the client MAY abort the handshake.
-Note that TLS 1.3 ClientHello messages MUST always contain extensions, and a TLS 1.3 server MUST respond to any TLS 1.3 ClientHello without extensions or with data following the extensions block with a "decode_error" alert.
+Note that TLS 1.3 ClientHello messages always contain extensions (minimally they must contain "supported_versions" or they will be interpreted as TLS 1.2 ClientHello messages).
 TLS 1.3 servers may receive TLS 1.2 ClientHello messages without extensions.
 If negotiating TLS 1.2, a server MUST check that the message either contains no data after legacy_compression_methods or that it contains a valid extensions block with no data following.